kylecorry31/Trail-Sense/app/src/main/res/raw/determine_location_without_gps.md

 If you have marked beacons prior to hiking, and you can see at least two of them from your current position (ex. mountain peaks), then you can use triangulation to determine your location.
 Ideally, the two beacons are at least 60 degrees apart for the best accuracy.
 You can triangulate using the following steps within Trail Sense:

-1. Select the two beacons you can see
+1. Open the Triangulate Location tool
-2. Point your phone at the first beacon (as you would when navigating), and click the compass icon under the location to record the bearing.
+2. Select 'My location' as the location to triangulate
-3. Point your phone at the second beacon (as you would when navigating), and click the compass icon under the location to record the bearing.
+3. Choose a known location that you can see and record the direction from where you are to that location
-4. Your current location should now be displayed
+4. Repeat step 3 for a second known location
-5. If you have auto GPS disabled (in GPS calibration settings), you will have the option of using the calculated location as your current location.
+5. If your location can be determined, it will be displayed

 ## Celestial navigation